Denver At A Glance

 According to the official site of the Denver Metro Convention & Visitors Bureau, Denver has the largest city park system in America with 200 named parks in the city and 14,000 acres of parks in the nearby mountains.
 A few of those are Red Rocks Amphitheatre, Buffalo Bill’s Grave and Echo Lake.

 Undoubtedly, there are families who move to Denver for the awesome terrain.
 There are about 850 miles of paved, off-road bike trails in metro Denver – the largest bike path network of any urban area in the nation.
 Bikes can be rented downtown and in Cherry Creek North near the Cherry Creek Bike Path.
 Denver also has more than 17 miles of kayak chutes along the South Platte River.
 Kayaks can be rented near Confluence Park.
 One can also visit the award-winning kayak park on Clear Creek in the center of downtown Golden.
 This kayak course has gained national attention for its design.
-With recreation like this available, why don’t we all move to Denver?
+With many exciting recreation options, why aren’t we all moving to Denver?

 When you’re researching your move to Denver, be sure to visit: http://www.lodo.org/ to learn about the Downtown Denver LODO district, then go spend a few hours there (or days!).